- University of Wisconsin-Eau Claire

 The UW-Eau Claire HCAD program is accredited by the National Board of Examiners for Long Term Care Administrators.
 Graduates are eligible to sit for the Nursing Home Administrators licensure exam in Wisconsin, Minnesota and 14 other states.

-Applications for the HCAD program are due Friday, March 3, 2017.
+Priority Applications for the HCAD program are due Friday, October 13, 2017.

 The Health Care Administration practicum is an integral part of your education, allowing you to apply your skills and classroom knowledge as part of a leadership team.
 It consists of 50 weeks at an affiliated health care facility.
 Upon completion of the practicum, you will be ready to begin performing as a leader and manager in health care.